todogroup/osposurvey/2019/questions.md

 * Salesforce.com

 42. To what degree does a company’s participation in, and contributions to, the open source community influence your organization’s buying decisions?
-*Extremely important
+* Extremely influential
+* Very influential
-*   [again, recommend a standard likert scale from NONE to EXTREMELY/ESSENTIAL]
+* ModeraSlightly Not at all*   [again, recommend a standard likert scale from NONE to EXTREMELY/ESSENTIAL]
 * Extremely influential
 * Moderately influential
 *  not at all concerned